Ground Source Heat Pump Feasibility Study

 This project also relates to the UN Sustainable Development Goals 7 and 13, for affordable and clean energy and climate action.

-• Research the building characteristics that make for good candidates for ground source heat pumps.
+• Researching the building characteristics that make for good candidates for ground source heat pumps.
 These might include thermal efficiency measures such energy use intensity values, thermal energy demand intensity values, design characteristics, and others.

-• Conduct a cost analysis of different ground source heat pumps, including estimated upfront costs of placing the infrastructure, upfront costs of equipment, projected maintenance costs, and projected operational costs at current electricity prices.
+• Conducting a cost analysis of different ground source heat pumps, including estimated upfront costs of placing the infrastructure, upfront costs of equipment, projected maintenance costs, and projected operational costs at current electricity prices.